 "Children are born with a sense of wonder and an affinity for Nature.
 Properly cultivated, these values can mature into ecological literacy, and eventually into sustainable patterns of living.”
 Ernest Becker

-Return To Origin’s Youth Nature Connection Day, (theme: Ocean as Home) took us to our beautiful False Bay, neighborhood to many of the children we work with from the local Vryground community, which continues to experience, violence, abuse and drug abuse.
+Return To Origin’s Guardians For Nature, (theme: Ocean as Home) took us to our beautiful False Bay, neighborhood to many of the children we work with from the local Vryground community, which continues to experience, violence, abuse and drug abuse.

 Some of the learners are already in an excellent surfing program with Shaun Solomons a local unsung hero who works tirelessy with these kids teaching them to surf and many other things.
 Others were new to the waters, and so our day was a gentle introduction to our magnificent place of Origin and all its gifts.

 Excited and ready to go, despite the heat, wind and a high tide that was unforgiving, Return To Origin’s Trainee leaders in the Indigenous Knowledge Leadership Program began at our local natural source where we collected water for the day directly from the mountains, along with a brief introduction to how the water arrives in this holy way.
 Afterwards we dove down from the street to meet the breathtaking landscape, mountains and ocean that we are privelged to share here in Falsebay.
 The children took a short sensory awareness walk.

 A welcome breakfast awaited them, on the grass, muffins, bananas and ice cold milk to fuel the first part of the day.